 This is a preview of how therapy looks like when working with us after you have your intake session completed.

-At the beginning of treatment you and your therapist will discuss specific “goals” and “behavioral markers” for the therapy process that will allow both of you to see how therapy is going.
-Periodically you may be asked to fill out additional forms to see what is changing and what still needs to change in the course of therapy.
-Behavioral therapy is effective when we create a roadmap for our work together.
+Goals for treatment: at the beginning of treatment you and your therapist will discuss specific “goals” and “behavioral markers” as a roadmap for the therapy work.
+Periodically you will be asked to fill out additional forms to monitor your treatment.
+We are definitely data driven in our work!

-Because of the active emphasis on behavioral-change steps it’s quite likely that you will be asked to engage in additional activities or exercises between sessions.
-Examples of these activities include reading a particular self-help book, practicing a particular skill discussed in session, completing a log, etc. Please keep in mind that although we emphasize behavioral-change steps that doesn’t mean that we’ll be forcing or pushing you to do something we don’t want to do; in fact, we’ll always explain to you “why” a specific exercise is recommended between session and “how” to do it.
-Research continues to show that therapy is more effective when clients are engage on specific steps between sessions.
+Practice between sessions: because of the active emphasis on behavioral-change you will be asked to engage in additional activities or exercises between sessions.
+Examples of these activities include reading a particular self-help book, practicing a particular skill discussed in session, completing a log, etc. While we emphasize behavioral-change, it doesn’t mean that we’ll be pushing you to do something you’re not ready or in agreement with; in fact, we’ll always discuss with you about why a specific exercise is recommended, how to do it, and have an agreement with you about it.
+Research continues to show that therapy is more effective when clients are engage on specific exercises between sessions.